Open-EO/openeo-vue-components/README.md

 **Slots:**

 - `title`: HTML to display as the main heading.
+The component properties are passed through as slot properties with the same names.
 - `before-description`: HTML to display before the description.
+The component properties are passed through as slot properties with the same names.
 - `end`: HTML to display after the component.
+The component properties are passed through as slot properties with the same names.
 - `spatial-extents`: HTML to display the spatial extents, e.g. a map.
 The slot property `extents` provides an array of arrays, each containing four elements (west, south, east, north) with the WGS84 coordinates.
 - `temporal-extents`: HTML to display the temporal extents.
 The slot property `extents` provides an array of arrays, each with two elements (start, end).
 Both are RFC3339 compatible `date-time`, or `null` to indicate an open range.